emmt/EasyRanges.jl/README.md

 end
 ```

-which is both efficient and much more readable.
+which is not less efficient and yet much more readable.
 Indeed, the statement

 ```julia
 for j ∈ CartesianIndices(A) ∩ (CartesianIndices(B) .+ i)